A Kernel Test for Causal Association via Noise Contrastive Backdoor Adjustment: Background

 Given a sample $\{(x_i,y_i)\}_{i=1}^n$ from the joint distribution $P_{xy}$, an estimator\footnote{This is the most commonly used, biased estimator of HSIC.
 An unbiased estimator also exists, cf. \cite{10.1145/1273496.1273600}} of HSIC is given by:

-The estimator above serves as the test statistic.
-To estimate its distribution under the null hypothesis, we resort to repeatedly permuting $y_i$'s to obtain $\left\{\left(x_{i}, y_{\pi(i)}\right)\right\}_{i=1}^{n}$ where $\pi$ is a random permutation, and recomputing HSIC on this permuted dataset.
+The estimator above serves as the test statistic, for complete derivation, we refer to \cite{10.1007/11564089_7}.
+To estimate its distribution under the null hypothesis, we resort to repeatedly permuting $y_i$'s to obtain $\left\{\left(x_{i}, y_{\pi(i)}\right)\right\}_{i=1}^{n}$ where $\pi$ is a random permutation, and recomputing HSIC on this permuted data set.
 We note that the asymptotic null distribution of HSIC has a complicated form \citep{Zhang_2017}, and it is hence standard practice to use a permutation approach to approximate it.
 For more details on HSIC, we refer to \citep{10.1007/11564089_7}.